chesteroni/SLAE/README.md

 bind.nasm - the assemply code of the bind shell.
 It is heavily documented so you should know what is where and why

+reverse.py - simple script putting input string backwards, dividing in groups of 4 and printing ascii codes of such chunks' characters

 ####Example usage:
 Create the shellcode binaries (ld and gcc):